azdavis/azdavis.net/src/simple-js-game/index.md

 Note that we use `createOnclick(i, j)` for the tile at position (i, j).
 We can also roughly see how the DOM structure gets created like we said it would, with the double for loop.

+## Is a positive integer

+We need a helper function that, given a number, returns whether it's a positive integer.

+    // isPositiveInteger(x: number): boolean
+    // REQUIRES: nothing.
+    // ENSURES: return whether x is a positive integer. function isPositiveInteger(x) {
+        return !isNaN(x) && x > 0 && Math.floor(x) === x
+    }

+Why do we need such an oddly specific function?
+We're about to find out.